 Two large parking areas are separated by a swath of coastal swale.
 Visitors who park in the upper parking area near the entrance station must walk along the park road to access the beach.
 A stabilized footpath should be created along the edge of the road to provide a safe pathway for pedestrians.
-This pathway should extend approximately 700 feet from the northern parking area to the southern area along the existing tree line.
-This path should connect with the existing sidewalk in the southern parking area and the walkway to the George Crady Bridge.
+This pathway should extend approximately 200 feet from the northern parking area to the southern area along the existing tree line.
 Signage should be installed along the pathway to orient and direct visitors to the designated beach access and the point of access to the fishing pier.